-- 78. For the above reasons, the Commission decides, - 1. unanimously, to declare the application admissible; - 2. unanimously, that the right of the applicant to the peaceful enjoyment of her possessions flowing from the purchase contract, within the meaning of Article 1 of Protocol No. 1 to the European Convention on Human Rights, has been violated, the Federation of Bosnia and Herzegovina thereby being in breach of Article I of the Human Rights Agreement; - 3. unanimously, to order the Federation of Bosnia and Herzegovina to ensure that the applicant is permitted to repossess the apartment within three months of the date of receipt of this decision, and to ensure that the applicant is registered as the owner over the apartment at Grbavička 125 in Sarajevo in the Land Registry books of the competent court within three months from the date of receipt of this decision; and, - 4. unanimously, that it is not necessary to examine the application in connection with Article 8 of the European Convention on Human Rights; - 5. unanimously, to order the Federation of Bosnia and Herzegovina to submit to the Commission, or its successor institution, a report on the steps taken by it to comply with these orders within four months of the date of receipt of the decision.
+- 92. For the above reasons, the Commission decides, - 1. unanimously, to declare the application inadmissible as directed against Bosnia and Herzegovina; - 2. unanimously, to declare the applicant's claim for the loss of her movable property inadmissible as manifestly ill-founded; - 3. unanimously, to declare the remainder of the application admissible in its entirety as directed against the Federation of Bosnia and Herzegovina; - 4. unanimously, that the right of the applicant to the peaceful enjoyment of her possessions flowing from the purchase contract, within the meaning of Article 1 of Protocol No. 1 to the European Convention on Human Rights has been violated, the Federation of Bosnia and Herzegovina thereby being in breach of Article I of the Human Rights Agreement; - 5. unanimously, that it is not necessary to examine the application in connection with Articles 6 and 8 of the European Convention on Human Rights; - 6. unanimously, to order the Federation of Bosnia and Herzegovina to ensure that the applicant is permitted to repossess the apartment with no further delay, and at the latest three months from the date of receipt of this decision, and to ensure that the applicant is registered as the owner of the apartment at Topal Osman Paše 18 in Sarajevo in the Land Registry books of the competent court within three months from the date of receipt of this decision; and, - 7. unanimously, to order the Federation of Bosnia and Herzegovina to submit to the Commission, or its successor institution, a report on the steps taken by it to comply with these orders within three months of the date of receipt of this decision.